 As with most other cancers, colorectal cancer doesn’t always come with obvious signs and symptoms.
 Colorectal cancer is often found after symptoms appear.
 Still, most people with early colon or rectal cancer don’t have symptoms of the disease.
 Symptoms usually only occur with more advanced diseases.
 Therefore, it’s important to understand your family history and talk with your primary care physician about scheduling regular colorectal cancer screening.

-Even if you’re feeling fine, the cancer specialists at Willamette Valley Cancer Institute encourages you to follow the recommended guidelines set in place by the American Society of Clinical Oncology, which is to be screened starting at age 50.
+Even if you’re feeling fine, the cancer specialists at Willamette Valley Cancer Institute encourage you to follow the recommended guidelines set in place by the American Society of Clinical Oncology, which is to be screened starting at age 50.

 Fortunately, several screening tests for colon and rectal cancers exist, including some recently made widely available.
 In addition to detecting colorectal cancer when it is present, regular screening can also prevent it by allowing your doctor to find and remove polyps before they have a chance to turn into cancer.
 If you’re 50 or older or have colorectal cancer in your family, we recommend talking to your doctor about colorectal cancer screening.

 There are several common types of screening options.
 These tests range from those performed at a healthcare facility to some that can be done at home.
 Keep in mind that even though at-home testing offers more privacy, they are more prone to producing a false positive or a misinterpretation of the results.